-But research last year from the University of Michigan found that for people with private health insurance, the out-of-pocket cost for a hospital stay was more than $1,000 in 2013.
-This was a 37 percent increase over 2009.
+In 2016, research from the University of Michigan found that for people with private health insurance, the out-of-pocket cost for a hospital stay was more than

 People also paid a larger percentage of their medical expenses after they met their deductible, a process known as coinsurance.

-A study earlier this year by Consumer Reports found that bankruptcy filings in the United States dropped 50 percent to 770,846 between 2010 and 2016 — the period during which the ACA has been in effect.
+A few years ago, there were signs that the Affordable Care Act (ACA) might ease some of the burden of medical bankruptcies.
+A 2017 study by Consumer Reports found that bankruptcy filings in the United States dropped by 50% to 770,846 between 2010 and 2016 — the period during which the ACA has been in effect.

 Illness is a slippery financial slope, especially when your health insurance coverage depends on you — or another member of your family — to continue working during the illness.

 According to a 2016 survey by the Robert Wood Johnson Foundation, more than one-quarter of American adults said that they have major financial problems as a result of healthcare costs.